-Minnie Weisz is a Visual Artist who lives and works in London. ( b.1972)
+Minnie Weisz is a Photographic Artist based in the UK.

 Selected solo and group exhibitions

 2017 Stories Swiss Cottage Gallery, Swiss Cottage Central Library, London; ‘Time present Time Future…’ Art Bermondsey Project Space; Inner Landscapes Sid Motion Gallery, London